 Technology and creativity are at the heart of the course.
 You will have exposure to a wide variety of promotional techniques and will have the option of tailoring your studies to your personal interests and career aspirations.

-This course gives you the option of spending a year working in industry or studying abroad, to help you gain valuable skills and contacts within the industry.
+This course gives you the option of spending a placement year working in industry, to help you gain valuable skills and contacts within the industry.

 We will provide you with practical experience of the fashion industry through UK and international study trips.
 Previous destinations have included London, New York, Copenhagen and Shanghai.